AC Off Due To High Engine Temperature: Fixed!

 You can watch this video to learn more:

-If you don’t want to remove the ECT sensor, you follow the following method to test it:
+If you don’t want to remove the ECT sensor, you can follow the following method to test it:

 - Turn the ignition on.